-With regard to young researchers employed in these programs, based on the "Implementation Guidelines for Self-motivated Research Activities by Young Researchers Employed with Competitive Research Funds" (February 12, 2020, Agreement of the Liaison Meeting of Related Government bodies on Competitive Research Funds), if the Principal Investigator, etc. judges that it will not hinder the progress of a project but help it, and permission is obtained from the research institution with which they are affiliated, researchers may use some of their efforts working on these programs for self-motivated research activities and/or activities that will improve their research and management capabilities, while using program funds for personnel expenses.
+With regard to young researchers employed in this program, based on the "Implementation Guidelines for Self-motivated Research Activities by Young Researchers Employed with Competitive Research Funds" (Revised on December 18, 2020, Agreement of the Liaison Meeting of Relevant Ministries on Competitive Research Funds), if the Principal Investigator, etc. judges that it will not hinder the progress of a project but help it, and permission is obtained from the research institution with which they are affiliated, researchers may use some of their efforts working on this program for self-motivated research activities and/or activities that will improve their research and management capabilities, while using program funds for personnel expenses.
 Please see the following for more information.

-○"Self-motivated Research Activities by Young Researchers Employed to Carry Out Projects (contact)" (April 10, 2020)
+O"Self-motivated Research Activities by Young Researchers Employed to Carry Out Projects (contact)" (April 10, 2020)